Obsidian-StudiosInc/entrance/README.md

 [![Code Quality](https://img.shields.io/coverity/scan/12936.svg?colorA=9977bb&style=plastic)](https://scan.coverity.com/projects/obsidian-studiosinc-entrance)

-This is a fork and current development version Entrance, a EFL based display manager for Enlightenment and maybe Tizen.
-Or any device that has EFL.
+This is a fork and current development version.
 It is ALIVE!
 IT WORKS! (for me ©)

 ![A screenshot of Entrance](https://user-images.githubusercontent.com/12835340/29548111-4d3460fa-86cc-11e7-8e19-3b7456be3190.jpg)